MPR Viewer

-The orthogonal multiplanar reconstruction (MPR) allows you to create, from the original plane (usually axial), images in the two other planes of the Euclidean space.
-Only planes along the 3 axes (x,y,z) can be displayed, an oblique plane cannot be obtained with this tool.
+The multiplanar reconstruction (MPR) allows you to create, from the original plane (usually axial), images in the two other planes of the Euclidean space.
+Only planes along the 3 axes (x,y,z) can be displayed.
+The oblique plane can be obtained only from Version4.6.0.

-The MPR view inherits most of the DICOM 2D viewer properties.
-It can be opened with in the toolbar or by right-clicking on the thumbnail in the DICOM explorer.
+The MPR view inherits most properties and actions of the DICOM 2D viewer, except for the crosshair tool, which remains active regardless of the selected action (from Version4.6.0).
+You can open the MPR view by clicking the icon in the toolbar or by right-clicking a thumbnail in the DICOM explorer.

 Note

-The menu and the button are only active if the series contains at least 5 images.
+The menu and the toolbar button will only be active if the series contains at least 5 images.

 QuMPR QuMPR